 The miter jack demands an advanced technique to use to avoid damaging the jaws, and losing its built in accuracy.
 Tools must be sharp and cuts taken light and controlled.
 When using a plane, progress needs to be closely monitored to avoid cutting into the jaws.
 Using the plane held on a sharp skew will help ensure the plane doesn’t dig in on either side.
 The user should stop planing when the work piece is still slightly proud of the jaws by a shaving or so.
 Another technique that is safer is to use a wide, long chisel and pare flush to the jaws after getting close with a plane.
 By keeping the chisel flat against the jaws, there is little risk of cutting into them.

-Tenon shoulders can be accurately pared all around in one set up using a chisel.
+Tenon shoulders can be accurately pared all around in one set up using a chisel or our miter jack saw.
 Even angled tenons can be done this way.
 In short, the miter jack is a very accurate tool that will enhance the work of most any hand tool user.

 Our miter jack is made of European beech, and is built using the hardware kit from Benchcrafted.
 Overall length of the main body is 20 1/2″, with a clamping capacity of about 7″ and a jaw depth of 5″.
 A mounting bracket and a wrench to facilitate opening and closing of the jaw are included.
 These are complex vises to make, and demand a high degree of precision to ensure accuracy.
 The basic vise is finished to a high degree, while the wrench and mounting bracket are left more rough, like the original miter jacks, having been finished with rasps and a paring chisel.